 Audit opinion We have completed our audit and issued an unqualified independent auditor's report.
-Going concern The financial statements of the Lothian Pension, Lothian Buses and Scottish Homes Funds have been prepared on the going concern basis.
-We are unaware of any events or conditions that may cast significant doubt on the pension funds' ability to continue as a going concern.
-Annual report & other information We review and report other information published with the financial statements, including the management commentary, annual governance statement and governance compliance statement.
-We have nothing to report as a result of our review.
+Going concern nancial statements of the Lothian Pension, Lothian prepared on the going concern basis.
+We are una gnificant doubt on the pension funds' ability to cor ware of any events or conditions that may Annual report & other information view and report other information published with th gement commentary, annual governance statemer ive nothing to report as a result of our review.